-Depending on your screen width and the fields you have exposed in the Testing window using the 'Field Chooser' dialog, you might need to scroll the window left and right to see all fields.
+Depending on your screen width and the fields you have exposed in the Test Cases window using the 'Field Chooser' dialog, you might need to scroll the window left and right to see all fields.
 As it is possible to change the sequence of fields across the window, the fields might not be in the order as documented.

-Field/Button Action <test class=""></test> Click on the drop-down arrow and select drop down in Toolbar the appropriate test class for the new test.
-Test Overtype the Add new <test type=""></test> text with the name of the new test.
-Status Click on the field and on the drop-down arrow, and select the appropriate status.
-Test Class Defaults to the same class as shown in the Toolbar field.
-If you decide that this test is of the wrong class, you can either change the Toolbar field and continue creating further tests of the new class, or click on the drop-down arrow and select the correct class for this test only, continuing to create further tests of the original class.
-Type Click on the drop-down arrow and select the appropriate test type - Load, Regression or Standard.
+Field/Button Action Test Overtype the Add new <test type=""></test> text with the name of the new test.
+Status Click on the field and on the drop-down arrow, and select the appropriate status. Туре Click on the drop-down arrow and select the appropriate test type - Load, Regression or Standard.
 Run By Click on the drop-down arrow and select the name of the person who ran - or will run - the test.
+You can also start typing the name of the person, until the auto-complete facility fills in the rest of the name.
 Checked By Click on the drop-down arrow and select the name of the person who checked - or will check - the results of the test.
+You can also start typing the name of the person, until the auto-complete facility fills in the rest of the name.
 Description Type in a short description or explanation of the test.
-Last Run Type in the date on which the test was last executed, in dd/mm/yyyy format.

-- When you display the Testing window for an element and double-click on the item, the details display in the 'Test Details' dialog where you can edit them - To delete an item, click on it on the Testing window and click on the Delete icon in the window toolbar; in response to the confirmation prompt, click on the Yes button - A further possibility for generating and editing Test items is to right-click on the Testing category in the 'Element' tab of the Browser window or the required item within the list and select menu options to perform the required operation - To change the element for which to create or edit test items, click on the element in a diagram or the 'Project' tab of the Browser window - In the Corporate, Unified and Ultimate editions of
+Run Date Type in the date on which the test was last executed, in dd/mm/yyyy format. last executed, in dd/mini/yyyy lormat.

-Enterprise Architect, if security is enabled you must have 'Manage Tests' permission to add, update and delete test records
+- To delete an item, right-click on it in the Test Cases window and click on the 'Delete' option in the context menu; in response to the confirmation prompt, click on the Yes button - A further possibility for generating and editing Test items is to right-click on the Testing category in the 'Details' tab of the Inspector window - or the required item within the list - and select menu options to perform the required operation - To change the element for which to create or edit Test items, click on the element in a diagram or the 'Project' tab of the Browser window - In the Corporate, Unified and Ultimate Editions of Enterprise Architect, if security is enabled you must have 'Manage Tests' permission to add, update and delete Test records